gregparkes/turbopanda/changelog/current.rst

 `turbopanda.plot`
 .................
 - |Feature| Added `scatter` for normal and density-based scatter plots
+- |Feature| Added `annotate` to add text on to most matplotlib plots in a coherent way
 - |Enhancement| `hist_grid`, `scatter_grid` now also accept DataFrame as arguments
+- |Fix| A bug in `scatter` which didn't allow categorical types to work with color selection
 - Added a bunch of functions to the palette selection
 - Split `legend` into `legend_line` and `legend_scatter`